 Stand this dough in a cold place one hour at least before cutting out cakes.
 No flavoring is used.
 Sift granulated sugar thickly over cakes before placing them in oven to bake.

 From these ingredients were made over one hundred cakes.
 One-half this old fashioned German Christmas recipe might be used for a small family.
-The cakes keep well in a dry, cool place.
+The tiny cakes keep well in a dry, cool place.

 3/4 pound sugar